MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authz-entra-id.md

 > [!IMPORTANT]
 > To avoid file path length limitations on Windows, clone the repository into a directory near the root of your hard drive.

-## Register the sample application with your Azure Active Directory tenant
+## Register the sample application with your Microsoft Entra ID tenant

 There is one project in this sample.
 To register the app on the portal, you can: